 This type's sales image: "Rapport building is the key.
 I will not sell, they will buy".

 Has an unaware need to merge with the customer's needs to create inner purpose, and action, leading to a sense of harmony

 what sales type are you?

-In order to know your sales type, the recommended way forward is to do an Enneagram analysis with me or with another certified Enneagram trainer.
-There are also free "quick tests" available on the internet, but please be aware that these are rough indicators, not real analyses.
 At Sales Type we work with an online personality indicator called HPEI that is verified and mathematically validated.
 Please see here more about the supplier of the HPEI indicator.